 General Linguistics (Linguistics)

-- Linguistics at the University of Amsterdam is ranked highest in continental Europe (source: QS World University Rankings by Subject 2015).
+The Linguistics programme at the University of Amsterdam ranks among the leading institutions in the world.
+The programme was ranked highest in continental Europe and 17th in the world in the QS World University Rankings by Subject in 2017.

 Want to know more?